hwdsl2/whisper-install/README.md

 Options:

-  --showinfo                           show server info (model, endpoint, API docs) --listmodels                         list available Whisper model names and sizes --downloadmodel <model>              pre-download a model to the cache directory --uninstall                          remove Whisper and delete all configuration
+  --showinfo                           show server info (model, endpoint, API docs) --showkey                            show the API key, if configured --getkey                             output the API key (machine-readable, no decoration) --listmodels                         list available Whisper model names and sizes --downloadmodel <model>              pre-download a model to the cache directory --uninstall                          remove Whisper and delete all configuration